 Temperature Extremes Sensors provide an early warning of extreme high temperatures, but will also register extreme cold too.

 A Temperature Extremes Sensor will sound if:

-All Assistive Technology equipment will put a call through to the Support Centre once triggered, giving an Officer the opportunity to communicate through the Lifeline Unit to minimise false alarms or contact the Fire Brigade, Ambulance Service or next of kin as appropriate.
+All Assistive Technology equipment will put a call through to the call centre once triggered, giving an Officer the opportunity to communicate through the Lifeline Unit to minimise false alarms or contact the Fire Brigade, Ambulance Service or next of kin as appropriate.

 Note: Click on the linked heading text to expand or collapse panels.

 Bill lives alone and generally manages to live independently.
 However, his family started to notice the occasional lapse in judgement and suspected the onset of Dementia.While visiting her father one evening, Bill's daughter Katherine noticed he had left the oven on with his meal still inside and became concerned that he was at risk of accidentally starting a fire.
 Worse still, Katherine couldn't be sure that he would respond to his current smoke alarm as it seemed he had disregarded his kitchen timer, despite taking it through to the living room with him.
 Katherine arranged the installation of an Assistive Technology Smoke Detector in her father's hallway and now feels reassured that the call centre would arrange immediate assistance in the event of a fire.